 Myth: We don’t need to get the flu vaccine each and every year.

 Fact: Because the flu virus isn’t the same from year to year, a previous year’s immunization may not protect against the current year’s virus.
 Getting immunized every year is vital to ensuring immunity against the strains that are currently most likely to result in an outbreak.

 Myth: As long as you’re healthy, you don’t need to get a flu shot.

 Fact: Although it’s true that older adults and those with underlying conditions need to be immunized, without a doubt, it’s also true that all of us, even if in good health, should receive the vaccine to help prevent spreading the virus to others.

-At Senior HomeCare of Tucson, one of the leading caregiver agencies in Tucson, AZ and the surrounding area, it’s our mission to ensure that older adults are provided with the support and care that empowers them to thrive in the comfort of home, with enhanced independence and safety.
+At Senior HomeCare of Tucson, one of the leading caregiver agencies serving Tucson, AZ and the surrounding areas, it’s our mission to ensure that older adults are provided with the support and care that empowers them to thrive in the comfort of home, with enhanced independence and safety.
 Contact us at 520-355-4787 any time to learn more about the flu vaccine for seniors and how we can help the seniors you love enjoy life to the fullest with a little help from our compassionate, professional caregivers!